Dani people: Culture

 Sweet potatoes are important in their local culture, being the most important tool used in bartering, especially in dowries.
-Likewise pig feasts are extremely important to celebrate events communally; the success of a feast, and that of a village big man (man of influence) or organiser, is often gauged by the number of pigs slaughtered.
+Likewise, pig feasts are extremely important to celebrate events communally; the success of a feast, and that of a village big man (man of influence) or organiser, is often gauged by the number of pigs slaughtered.

-The Dani use an earth oven method of cooking pig and their staple crops such as sweet potato, banana, and cassava.
-They heat some stones in a fire until they are extremely hot, then wrap cuts of meat and pieces of sweet potato or banana inside banana leaves.
-The food package is then lowered into a pit which has been lined with some of the hot stones described above, the remaining hot stones are then placed on top, and the pit is covered in grass and a cover to keep steam in.
-After a couple of hours the pit is opened and the food removed and eaten.
-Pigs are too valuable to be served regularly, and are reserved for special occasions only.
+The Dani use an earth oven method (called bakar batu or barapen) to cook pigs and their staple crops such as sweet potato, banana, and cassava.
+They heat stones in a fire until they are extremely hot, and line a pit with some of them.
+Cuts of meat and pieces of sweet potato or banana are wrapped in banana leaves, the food packages are lowered into the pit, more hot stones are placed on top, and the pit is covered with grass and a cover to keep steam in.
+After a couple of hours, the food is ready to eat.
+Pigs are too valuable to be served regularly and are reserved for special occasions only.

-Ritual small-scale warfare between rival villages was an integral part to traditional Dani culture, with much time spent preparing weapons and treating resulting injuries.
+Ritual small-scale warfare between rival villages was an integral part of traditional Dani culture, with much time spent preparing weapons and treating resulting injuries.
+In 1966, there was a massacre in which 125 people were killed in an attack by an enemy clan.
 Typically the emphasis in battle is to insult the enemy and wound or kill token victims, as opposed to capturing territory or property or vanquishing the enemy village.
 Such fighting is no longer done.

 Ethnographic studies

-In 1961, as a member of the Harvard-Peabody study, filmmaker Robert Gardner began recording the Dani of the Baliem River Valley.
+In 1961, as a member of the Harvard-Peabody study, filmmaker Robert Gardner began recording the Dani of the Baliem River Valley, specifically in Kurulu District and Wita Waya District, Jayawijaya Regency.
 In 1965, he created the film Dead Birds from this experience.
 Gardner emphasizes the themes of death and people-as-birds in Dani culture.
 "Dead birds" or "dead men" are terms the Dani use for the weapons and ornaments taken from the enemy during battle (wim).
 These trophies are displayed during the two-day dance of victory (edai) after an enemy is killed.